Thursday, April 12, 2018

 prepared couscous to serve over

 Lay one of the chicken thighs flat on a cutting board and cut it in three pieces lengthwise and then 3 times crosswise so that you have 9 pieces of chicken.
 Do this with the rest of the thighs and place all the meat in a large mixing bowl.
 Add the next 6 ingredients and stir to coat evenly.
-Set aside.
+You can let this marinate 5 minutes or overnight.

 Heat a large pot or Dutch oven on the stove with a medium flame.
 Add enough olive oil to generously coat the bottom.
 When the oil is hot, add the chopped onion and garlic.
 Cook for about five minutes or until the onion starts to turn pale golden.
 You don't want to let it get too dark, or to burn.
 Next, add the seasoned chicken and tomato paste.
-You can turn the heat up a little.
+Turn the heat up a little.
 You want to stir it every couple minutes until all the pieces start to look like they're getting some color and are no longer pink.
 The time will depend on your pot, flame and how often you stir, but it should take about 10 minutes.
-Add the apricots and chicken broth, turn down the heat to a low simmer (you don't want it boiling) and cover.
+Add the apricots and chicken broth, turn down the heat to a simmer (you don't want it boiling) and cover.
 Let simmer for about one and a half to two hours.
 You can check on it and add some water (a cup or two) if the liquid level starts getting low.
 You want it to look like a liquidy stew.
-In the last 30 minutes of cooking, add the sweet potato and in the last ten minutes of cooking, add the zucchini and olives.
+In the last ten minutes of cooking, add the zucchini and olives.

 Before serving, stir in the chopped parsley and lemon juice.
 Taste and season with salt and pepper if necessary.
 Serve over couscous in large bowls.
 Enjoy!